lightly-ai/lightly/docs/source/getting_started/advanced.rst

   )

+.. note:: You can disable the augmentations by either setting the probability to `0.0`
+    or making sure the augmentation has no effect.
+For example, random cropping can be disabled by setting `min_scale=1.0`.

 Models
 -------------------

-Lightly supports at the moment the following two models for self-supervised
+Lightly supports at the moment the following models for self-supervised
 learning:

 - `SimCLR: A Simple Framework for Contrastive Learning of Visual Representations, T. Chen, 2020 <https://arxiv.org/abs/2002.05709>`_